Chapter 5: SEO Impact: How SEO Drives Long-Term Results

 SEO requires continual optimization

 SEO is a long-term strategy because it requires continual optimization to rank in search results.
 You can’t optimize for SEO and be done.
-You must continually optimize your site to obtain and maintain rankings.
+You must continually optimize your site for SEO to obtain and maintain rankings.

 You’re competing with dozens of other businesses to rank in search results.
 If they’re continually optimizing their pages to deliver a better user experience, they’re going to outrank you if you don’t optimize your pages.